xizhen-cai/sample_project/docs/index.md

 ## Author

-Put your name here
+List author name and any other related information about the author

 ---

 ## References

-List your reference here
+List your references here.